 This can really be tackled on two fronts which are in terms of competitive battling and aesthetic preference.
 Starting with the aesthetic, we must compare every shiny Eevee design and see which one is the best in the show.

-The most underwhelming of the bunch in our eyes would be the likes of the white Eevee, the barely altered leafeon, Glaceon, and Flareon designs.
-Then to a lesser extent, the Sylveon design as well.
+The most underwhelming of the . in our eyes would be the likes of the white Eevee, the barely altered Shiny leafeon, Shiny Glaceon, and Shiny Flareon designs.
+Then to a lesser extent, the Shiny Sylveon design as well.
 Which leaves four options.

 These Pokemon swaps pale purple for neon green, with a red ruby marking/indent on their forehead and blue accents in the eyes and ears.
 It’s a wonderful design and well worthy of the top spot.
 However, we would have to say that for us, Umbreon just edges it due to the subtle excellence of the design.
 So if you simply want the best-looking Shiny, then absolutely do evolve your Eevee into an Umbreon.